ozcodex/avr/calculator/README.md

 ####NOT - NEGATION
 00 0 00111 (NOT) 0x07

-Inverts all the bits in the rugister A.
+Inverts all the bits in the register A.

 ####AND, OR, XOR
 10 0 01000 Register (AND B)     0x88